threefoldfoundation/www_vdc/content/docs/overview-secure/index.md

 ---
 description: ''
 sidebar: 'docs'
-prev: '/docs/'
+prev: '/docs/overview-why'
-next: '/docs/how-vdc/'
+next: '/docs/overview-decentralized/'
 ---

-# Why is ThreeFold VDC so secure?
+# Why is TF VDC so secure?

 ## Running on an OS with no hacking surface